WrighTeck/software-testing-portfolio/docs/technical-skills/documentation-tools.md

   - Test case repositories
   - Technical how-to guides for stakeholders

-- **Google Workspace (Docs, Sheets, Drive)**
+- **Google Workspace & Microsoft Office Applications** Used to:
-  Used to:
   - Draft testing references and onboarding checklists
   - Document **device setup instructions**, **automation configurations**, and **manual testing flows**
   - Share collaboration-friendly test guides and feedback templates

-- **Microsoft Office Suite (Word, Excel, PowerPoint)**
-  Ideal for:
-  - Creating test summary reports and defect overviews
-  - Presenting QA metrics and release health dashboards
-  - Documenting test execution checklists in Excel
+  - Track data and feature integration on test and staging environments in Excel
+  - Document app performance during ad hoc testing

 - **Markdown**
   Used in: